leohliao/interview_study_guide/interview-questions/answers/html-answers.md

 ### Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 ### Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
 ### Describe the difference between `<script>`, `<script async>` and `<script defer>`.

 ### Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

 ### What is progressive rendering?

 ### Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.

 ### Have you used different HTML templating languages before?
+-
 ### Why do you need to include `<meta charset="UTF-8/>`?
+- This will enable the programmers to use emoticon and advanced fonts.

 Describe the difference between <script>, <script async> and <script defer>.
 <script> - HTML parsing is blocked, the script is fetched and executed immediately, HTML parsing resumes after the script is executed.